-The corporate tax rate for companies is 30%, except companies that are considered a "base rate entity" which are therefore for the lower company tax rate of 25% (from the 2021/22 financial year).
+The corporate tax rate for companies is 30%, except companies that are considered a "base rate entity" which are taxed at 25%.

 A base rate entity is a company that has an aggregated turnover less than \$50m (including turnover of affiliated and connected entities) and derives no more than 80% of the company's assessable income as passive income.